Project Status: When you need to do this

-Adopt a stray dog or cat
+Adopting a dog or cat

 Cats and dogs that have been picked up by City of Sydney rangers are taken to the shelter in Sutherland.
 These animals are usually lost pets that we can't trace back to their owners because they aren't microchipped.
 Some have been dumped or neglected.
 All are looking for permanent, loving new homes.

-In the year up to September 2015, 550 cats and dogs were given loving new homes.
 Each animal is registered, microchipped and desexed, before being made available for adoption.